rohbot/wenet/README.md

 ### RX Testing
 * `rx_tester.py` produces a stream of packets on stdout, as would be received from the fsk_demod modem (from codec2 - still under development).
  * Run `python rx_tester.py | python rx_ssdv.py` to feed these test packets into the command-line ssdv rx script.
+ * add `--partialupdate N` to the above command to have rx_gui.py update every N received packets.